Content Reviewed by AEDIT Medical Advisory Board

 - Anesthesiologist: Just like with the cosmetic surgeon, education, training, and experience will affect cost.
 General anesthesia requires more expertise and therefore is more expensive than local anesthesia.
 Most local anesthetics can be administered without an anesthesiologist.

 - Location: Everyone knows things are more expensive on the coasts and this holds true for plastic surgeries.
-The 2019 ASPS Report shows procedure occurrences by region.
-The east and west coasts accounted for 67 percent of all breast augmentations performed in 2019.
+The 2020 ASPS Report shows procedure occurrences by region.
+The east and west coasts accounted for a majority of all breast augmentations performed in 2020.
 More breast augmentations means more experienced providers and higher plastic surgery costs.

 - Recovery: Breast augmentation recovery will vary by the procedure type.
 Recovery may include prescriptions, compression garments, follow ups, and missed work.